tencentyun/intlcloud-documents/product_new/中间件产品中心/消息队列Ckafka/API文档/请求结构/公共请求参数_intl_en.md

 >**This is a legacy API and may be deprecated in the future.
 It is currently not displayed on the left sidebar.
-We recommend using [CVM API v3.0], which is more standardized and has much lower access latency see [API Category](https://intl.cloud.tencent.com/document/api/213/15689).**
+We recommend using [API Category](https://intl.cloud.tencent.com/document/api/213/15689), which is more standardized and has much lower access latency see [API Category](https://intl.cloud.tencent.com/document/api/213/15689).**
 >

 A complete TencentCloud API request requires two types of request parameters: common request parameters and API request parameters.
 This document describes the six common request parameters required by TencentCloud API requests.
 For detailed descriptions of API request parameters, see [API Request Parameters](https://intl.cloud.tencent.com/document/product/597/10085).